 Students interested in enrolling at Three Rivers Community College must complete an application for admission.
-Fill out and return the application form with the \$20 application fee or apply online at www.trcc.commnet.edu (select the "Apply Online" link).
+Fill out and return the application form with the \$20 application fee or apply online at www.threerivers.edu (select the "Apply Online" link).
 You will need a credit card to complete an online application.
 Former students or applicants of any Connecticut community college do not need to pay the \$20 application fee.

-Step 2 SUBMIT SUPPORTING DOCUMENTATION
+SUBMIT SUPPORTING DOCUMENTATION